 Middle East Media Monitor is a series within FPRI’s notable E-Note publication, reviewing a current topic in the Middle East media from the perspective of the foreign language press coverage in countries such as Egypt, Iran, Iraq, Israel, Turkey, etc… These articles focus on providing FPRI’s readership with an inside view on how some of the most relevant countries in the Middle East are covering issues of importance to the American foreign policy community.
 Browse Middle East Media Monitors »

-Selected archives are available for legacy publication series, such as The Telegram, a publication of the joint Temple-FPRI Hertog Program in Grand Strategy; FPRI Wire, a monthly highlighting FPRI research on a current topic; Peacefacts, monitoring the Arab-Israeli peace process; and covering issues about Western identity and the Atlantic Alliance.
+Selected archives are available for legacy publication series, such as The Telegram, a publication of the joint Temple-FPRI Hertog Program in Grand Strategy; FPRI Wire, a monthly highlighting FPRI research on a current topic; Peacefacts, monitoring the Arab-Israeli peace process; and Watch on the West, covering issues about Western identity and the Atlantic Alliance.

 Periodically, FPRI publishes E-Books (web-based monographs and essay collections), drawing on the FPRI research and conference programs.
 See FPRI E-Books »